 I’ve been looking at the tors on my list that I’ve yet to tick off, two in the centre were standing out, Arch Tor and Flat Tor.
 Looking at them on a map you’d think the link between them was simple.
 Far from it, this is Dartmoor after all.
 This is tough ground, very little paths and plenty of boggy ground.
-One part in particular went through one of the areas on Dartmoor where the boggy mires are being regenerated, and whilst it makes for tough walking, these projects are vital to stemming climate change and CO2 emissions (click for a link to the Mires Project).
+One part in particular went through one of the areas on Dartmoor where the boggy mires are being regenerated, and whilst it makes for tough walking, these projects (mires project is one) are vital to stemming climate change and CO2 emissions.
 Only when I got back to Brown’s House did a real path appear which helped finish off what was a tough walk.
 It was a hard day out and this will probably be the first and last time I link these two tors together!!

 © Crown copyright 2016 Ordnance Survey FL 2016 SF